potassco/fastlane/doc/content/usage.rst

 Additional parameters such as the relax rate or the step limit for the search can be set during initialization or using the :meth:`set_params` method.
-An example of the LNS initialization can be seen below or in :file:`./examples/demo.py`:
+An example of the LNS initialization can be seen below or in :file:`./examples/demo.py`.
+For a more detailed and step by step introduction to the framework look :ref:`here<ref_guide>`.

 .. code-block:: python